What are the aims of this leaflet?

 No, but regular attendance at the antenatal clinic is important.
 It is recommended that your midwife and/or obstetrician is informed of this diagnosis.

-The condition tends not to reoccur, except in multiple pregnancies.
+The condition tends not to reoccur, except in future pregnancies with more than one foetus

 Where can I get more information about PEP?